Afghan refugee ‘living in fear’ after Home Office threaten to deport him

 According to Home Office data on returns, there have been 12 “voluntary returns” of Afghans since the Taliban’s takeover in August 2021.
 These are cases where the person agrees to leave and is assisted in doing so by the government.
 Three of these people are recorded as being returned to Afghanistan.

-There are also five cases of “enforced returns”, or deportations; three recorded in April to June this year, and two recorded in January to the end of March 2022.
+There are also five cases of “enforced returns”, or deportations; three recorded from April to June this year, and two recorded from January to the end of March 2022.

 Mr Khaksar said Home Office officials have told him he could volunteer to return to Afghanistan.